imagej/imagej.github.io/pages/Keyboard_shortcuts.md

 The second possibility consist in saving the macro code as a small script file into the `./Fiji.app/scripts/Plugins/` folder, so that it appears in the menu upon restart.
-Then you can register a shortcut using
+Then you can register a shortcut using {% include bc content="Plugins|Shortcuts|Add Shortcut…" %}

 [Category:User interface](Category:User_interface "wikilink")